Updated: Jan 7

 Of course He does.

-It was not exclusive to the ones who kept His commands, nor the ones who held themselves to a higher moral standard, nor the ones who lived a life free of immorality and sin.
+His love was not exclusive to the ones who kept His commands perfectly, nor the ones who held themselves to a higher moral standard, nor the ones who lived a life free of immorality and sin.

 “For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life." - John 3:16 ESV (Emphasis added)

-The world - in all its hatred, injustice, violence and bloodshed, was seen through the eyes of a loving father who saw it as redeemable.
+The world - you and I included, in all its hatred, injustice, violence and bloodshed, was seen through the eyes of a loving father who saw it as redeemable.

 The Apostle Paul was living proof of this redemption.